 According to virtualmedicinecentre.com, between 50 and 80 percent of amputees suffer phantom limb pain, during which the patient feels the missing extremity, even though it is no longer there.
 This neuropathic pain may include burning, itching, and aching.

-If you have questions about an amputation, attorneys Chris Mellino and Tom Robenalt welcome you to contact their Cleveland office for a free consultation.
+If you have questions about an amputation, attorney Chris Mellino welcomes you to contact their Cleveland office for a free consultation.
 You may also download or request Chris’ free, easy-to-read guide to filing a claim in Ohio.